timofeysie/khipu/README.md

 ```

 This project has a hardwired category of "cognitive biases" which has a lot of the other functionality that this project will require.

+The lists will need to have pagination, with the number of items per page configured in an options page.
+The initial categories list will be short,  so it's OK to wait until the items lists to implement this, but be aware that this will be part of the state.

 # Fetch a list of wikidata items for the selected category